Rosie (2022 film): Critical response

 Courtney Small of That Shelf wrote that "while the film has several important things to say, its overly sweet packaging takes away some of the overall impact of its commentary.
 Despite not delivering the knockout punch one hopes for, there is still enough here to maintain one’s interest in both the film and whatever Maurice creates next.
 ROSIE reminds us that one can find community in the direst of situations, sometimes you just need to choose who that family will be."

 The film was named to TIFF's annual year-end Canada's Top Ten list for 2022.

 Awards

 The film was shortlisted for the Directors Guild of Canada's 2022 Jean-Marc Vallée DGC Discovery Award.

 It won the award for Best Canadian Feature Film at the 2022 Festival international du cinéma francophone en Acadie, and the Audience Choice award at the 2022 imagineNATIVE Film and Media Arts Festival.

+It also won Best Feature Film at the 2024 Sundar Prize Film Festival.